EDUCBA Logo

 • Hurtful remarks as sarcasm:- “Tongue is that sword that can cut deeper.”
 Bitter and painful remarks under the pretext of sarcastic comments may damage one’s confidence and self-esteem.

-• High chance of misinterpretation:- Verbal Communication, especially using phrases, can get misinterpreted due to varying individual perceptions.
-One’s “I’m sorry” may be interpreted by the receiver as an apology for the wrongdoing.
-However, the speaker may have intended to apologize to diffuse the conflict but was not sorry for his actions.
+• High chance of misinterpretation:- Verbal communication, especially using phrases, can easily be misinterpreted due to varying individual perceptions.
+For instance, someone’s apology for the inconvenience may be perceived as an acknowledgment of a mistake, while the speaker might have intended it merely to acknowledge the situation, not necessarily accepting any fault.

 • Increases the chance of mistakes:- Compared to written, spoken verbal Communication is spontaneous and gives less time to the speaker to think.
 Besides, one has to be constantly attentive to grasp the details, which is not always possible, especially when tired or sleepy.
 It thus can result in more mistakes.